emilyselwood/MinorPlanetCenterReader/README.md

 Both these methods can throw IOExceptions and the next method can throw ```com.wselwood.mpcreader.InvalidDataException``` if the record will not parse for some reason.
 If you get this happen I suggest you re-download the file as it is probably corrupt.

-The next method from both classes returns a ```com.wselwood.mpcreader.MinorPlanet``` object which contains the decoded details for a minor planet.
+The next method returns a ```com.wselwood.mpcreader.MinorPlanet``` object which contains the decoded details for a minor planet.
 This class is immutable.
 You are not expected to ever want to construct these your self.

 Finally there is a ```close()``` method on the reader which will close down the file handle.
+This should always be called when you are done with the reader.

 ## Example ##